Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Summary and Conclusions

 \section{Summary and Conclusions}

-We have analyzed synthetic SEDs of a hydrodynamical galaxy merger simulation generated via dust RT calculations to investigate the influence of \cchb{dust-enshrouded} AGN on host-galaxy-scale cold dust emission.
-Our main conclusions are as follows: \begin{enumerate} \item \cchb{Heavily dust-enshrouded} AGN can power significant cold-dust FIR emission on host-galaxy (kpc) scales; in this particular simulation, the AGN can boost the total IR luminosity by an order of magnitude and the FIR (100-1000 \micron) luminosity by a factor of 3 (i.e., the AGN can be the primary heating source of cold dust). \item Our simulations have FIR colors probing the Wien side of the dust emission consistent with those of $z\sim2$ dusty galaxies, including AGN hosts and `purely star-forming' galaxies.
+We have analyzed synthetic SEDs of a hydrodynamical galaxy merger simulation generated via dust RT calculations to investigate the influence heavily \cchb{dust-enshrouded} luminous AGN may have on host-galaxy, kpc-scale cold dust emission.
+Our main conclusions are as follows: \begin{enumerate} \item \cchb{Heavily dust-enshrouded} AGN may power significant cold-dust FIR emission on host-galaxy (kpc) scales; in this particular extreme simulation, the AGN can boost the total IR luminosity by an order of magnitude and the FIR (100-1000 \micron) luminosity by a factor of 3 (i.e., the AGN can be the primary heating source of cold dust). \item Our simulations have FIR colors longward of the Wien peak of dust emission consistent with those of $z\sim2$ dusty galaxies, including AGN hosts and `purely star-forming' galaxies.
 The FIR colors of our simulations tracing the dust peak are somewhat warmer than observed galaxies when \lagnbol/\lsfbol\ is high.
-However, in both regimes, the FIR colors of the AGN-powered dust emission are redder than those of any of the widely used AGN torus SED models that we considered. \item Our results have important consequences for IR- and (sub)mm-selected galaxies, which are more likely to feature significant host-galaxy obscuration of AGN they host than are less-dust-obscured galaxies.
+However, in both regimes, the FIR colors of the AGN-powered dust emission are redder than those of any of the widely used AGN torus SED models that we considered. \item Our results may have significant consequences for IR- and (sub)mm-selected galaxies, which are more likely to feature significant host-galaxy obscuration of the AGN they host than are less-dust-obscured galaxies.
 For such systems, if a deeply \cchb{dust-enshrouded} AGN is present, the FIR emission may be powered by both young stars and the AGN.
 Applying standard torus models, which do not include host-galaxy-scale AGN-powered cold-dust emission, to decompose the SED may thus result in overestimating the SFR and underestimating the AGN fraction. \end{enumerate}

 This work should be considered a `case study' that demonstrates the need for caution when interpreting the FIR SEDs of galaxies that may host \cchb{dust-enshrouded} AGN.
 Spatially resolved observations (from, e.g., ALMA and \textit{JWST}) and additional AGN diagnostics should be sought to confirm whether a \cchb{dust-enshrouded} AGN is present when studying such systems.
 Moreover, there is a need to develop AGN SED models that account for dust obscuration and emission from both the clumpy torus \emph{and} the host galaxy rather than treating the AGN and its host as decoupled.